LeagueSharp/LeagueSharp.Support/16-LeagueSharp_injects_-_No_drawings/article.md

  8. Accept license agreement
  9. Select extraction folder.
 DirectX won't be installed there, it's just a temporary folder for installation files
  10. Wait for extraction to finish
- 11. Open extraction folder, find DXsetup.exe in this folder.
+ 11. Open extraction folder, find DXsetup.exe in that folder.
 Run it as administrator
  12. Accept license agreement, proceed through installation

 Reboot your computer.